 What is Myositis Ossificans?

-Bone will grow within the muscle, called calcification which is painful.
-The bone will grow 2 to 4 weeks after the injury and be mature bone within 3 to 6 months.
+The bone grows 2 to 4 weeks after the initial injury and is mature bone within 3 to 6 months.

 Common causes include failing to apply cold therapy and compression immediately after the injury or applying heat too soon.

 Ice will help reduce pain, inflammation, and swelling and encourage the injured muscle to heal.